wittayasutt/LMWN-assignment/README-en.md

 ### 1. What can be edited/modified in the project?

 All parts can be modified freely, provided the requirements are met and the project functions correctly.

+### 2. Can I use other libraries or frameworks?

+Yes, you can use any libraries, frameworks, or customize the project however you like.

+### 3. Can I use an Agent or AI to help with the coding?

+Yes, feel free to use them.
+Nowadays, our frontend developers at LMWN also use these tools to improve productivity.

+### 4. What if I take longer than the given time to complete the test?

+It often happens that candidates don’t have enough time to finish on schedule.
+Just let us know in advance or explain the situation.
+In many cases, we are flexible with deadlines.

+### 5. What if I can’t send the zipped project through the provided submission channel?

+You can upload it to any cloud service and share the download link via email.
+(However, we recommend trying the provided submission channel first.)